 Chris Randall is the director of StreetForce Youth Centre, where he works with inner-city youth in the core of Saskatoon.
-His wife Kim, is Ojibway from Keeseekoowenin Frist Nation in southern Manitoba.
-Together they share a passion for reaching Canada’s First People’s with the gospel.
-They also serve as assistant pastors at a majority First Nation church in Saskatoon; and they have travelled to and ministered in many First Nation’s communities.
+Chris has a passion for reaching Canada’s First People’s with the gospel.
+He also serves as assistant pastors at a majority First Nation church in Saskatoon; and has travelled to and ministered in many First Nation’s communities.

-In 2007, he and his wife Kim bought and renovated a former crack-house in so they could both live and minister in the inner-city.
-They have two young children and they enjoy raising their children in Riversdale, one of Saskatoon’s core neighbourhoods.
+In 2007, he has family bought and renovated a former crack-house in so they could both live and minister in the inner-city.
 You can follow Chris on twitter at @chrisrandall306 or check out http://www.streetforceyouthcentre.com